 (18) The examiner who requested the exam will be deemed to be the relevant faculty examiner prior to the collection of examination material.
 The examiner must show their University ID card or other signed photographic ID and will need to sign the original request form to acknowledge that they have collected the materials.
 All exam materials including notes and script books must be collected.

-(19) Unit Conveners will indicate on the Request for Final Examination form if exam question papers are to be released to the Library for publishing.
-Student Connect will release the papers to the Library as follows:
+(19) Unit Conveners will indicate on the Request for Final Examination form if exam question papers are to be released to the Library and Study Skills for publishing.
+Student Connect will release the papers to the Library and Study Skills as follows:

 Notification of Permitted Materials